LoganHyslop/LoganHyslop.github.io/_pages/about.md

   - /about.html
 ---

-Hello, my name is Logan Hyslop, and I am currently a rising third year undergraduate at UCLA, where I am studying math.
+Hello, my name is Logan Hyslop, and I am currently a rising fourth year undergraduate at UCLA, where I am studying math.
 Some facts about me: I enjoy sailing and doing math, lately I seem to be listening to a lot of Kid Cudi, and I have ADHD.

 UCLA doesn't really have undergraduate theses/advisors, but I suppose my "pseudo-advisor" (which is something I made up while writing this) is [Paul Balmer](https://www.math.ucla.edu/~balmer).